Tuttu/StellarisAssets/content/decisions/index.fr.md

 +++
-title = 'Event Pictures'
+title = 'Decisions'
+url = '/MEM/decisions'
 +++

-# VANILLA EVENT PICTURES
+# VANILLA DECISIONS

 HINT : If you are lazy, just click a picture to get its name copied to your clipboard.

 {{< simplePictureGallery source="Vanilla">}}

-# MEM EVENT PICTURES
+# MEM DECISIONS

 {{< simplePictureGallery source="MEM">}}